-In this ﬁrst stage, second language learners dedicate time to learning vocabulary of the new language.
+In this ﬁrst stage of second language acquisition, language learners dedicate time to learning vocabulary of the new language.
 They may also practice saying new terms.

 While there likely is talking happening at this stage (there is controversy over whether second language learners are ever truly “silent”), a second language learner does not produce their new language with functional ﬂuency or comprehension.

 Speech-tip: It will be essential to continue providing rich, meaningful language modelling and exposure during this stage.
 You can support a child’s understanding of new vocabulary and language by providing visual and concrete models to help the words that they are hearing.

 This second phase involves the second language user beginning to “collect” new words.

 During this time they may also start to say some terms and may even begin forming short phrases of early word combinations.

 Speech-tip: You may ﬁnd that children can begin to comprehend written material when they reach this stage.
 Expose children to simple written texts with illustrations to help their understanding.